Wondering how much caffeine is in Coke Zero compared to other sodas?

 An 8-ounce cup (237 ml) of coffee carries roughly 80 to 100 milligrams of caffeine, which can vary slightly between coffee brands.

-On the other hand, Coke Zero’s 12-ounce (355 ml) serving carries about 32 milligrams of caffeine, which is about 21 milligrams on an 8-ounce (237 ml) serving.
+Conversely, Coke Zero’s 12-ounce (355 ml) serving contains about 34 milligrams of caffeine, compared to about 21 milligrams in an 8-ounce (237 ml) serving.

 Still, some coffee brands carry lower amounts of caffeine in Coke Zero, particularly if they are decaffeinated.